-Disclosure Committee As an organization under the Corporate Management Committee, this committee develops principles and basic policy for statutory disclosure, timely disclosure and other important disclosure materials and disclosin acts as well as the internal structure, and discusses and determines the materiality and appropriateness of information to be disclosed.
+Disclosure Committee As an organization under the Corporate Management Committee, this committee develops principles and basic policy for statutory disclosure, timely disclosure and other important disclosure materials and disclosing acts as well as the internal structure, and discusses and determines the materiality and appropriateness of information to be disclosed.
 The Committee met four times.
 The Committee established a disclosure principles and basic policy for various disclosure materials and determine the adequacy of the contents of such materials.
-J-SOX Committee As an organization under the Corporate Management Committee, committee develops, maintains, and improves the effectiveness of system for ensuring the reliability of our consolidated financial reporting.
-Committee met twice.
-The Committee understood the company-wide star of internal control over financial reporting for the year ended March 31, 21 and studied company-wide measures to keep and improve the effectiven of internal control.
+J-SOX Committee As an organization under the Corporate Management Committee, the committee develops, maintains, and improves the effectiveness of t system for ensuring the reliability of our consolidated financial reporting.
+T Committee met three times.
+The Committee understood the company-wi status of internal control over financial reporting for the year ended March 3 2022 and studied company-wide measures to keep and improve t effectiveness of internal control.
 Portfolio Management Committee As an advisory body to the Corporate Management Committee, this committee establishes the corporate portfolio strategy as well as investment and loan policies, monitors our corporate portfolios, and examines important individual proposals.
-The Committee met twelve times.
-The Committee continued to provide appropriate risk management at the company-wide level by monitoring portfolios across the entire company, discussing portfolio strategies from the perspectives of asset efficiency and sustainability, verifying progress on company-wide cash fluctations and reviewing action policies and strategies in the Strategic Focus areas identified in the Medium-term Management Plan.
-Information Strategy Committee As an advisory body to the Corporate Management Committee, committee plans company-wide information and DX strategy determines and monitors essential policies concerning establishment of management platform and promotion of the structure of the informat strategy.
-The Committee met six times.
-The Committee formulated Comprehensive Strategy" which consists of DX Business Strategy, Driven (DD) Management Strategy, and DX HR Strategy, and reviewed discussed various initiatives such as cyber security measures under normalization of telework due to the spread of COVID-19, current busin process and next generation of core systems, etc. Sustainability Committee As an organization under the Corporate Management Committee, this committee aims to promote the sustainability management at Mitsui related to Mitsui's sustainability and environmental, social, and governance (ESG) issues.
-The Committee met eight times.
-The Committee reviewed and discussed various initiatives such as scenario analysis and introduction of internal carbon pricing system in relation to climate change, UK Modern Slavery Act, and progress report and action plan for circular economy.
+The Committee met eight times The Committee continued to provide appropriate risk management at the company-wide level by monitoring portfolios across the entire company, discussing portfolio strategies from the perspectives of asset efficiency and sustainability, verifying progress on company-wide cash flow allocations and reviewing action policies and strategies in the Strategic Focus areas identified in the Medium-term Management Plan.
+Information Strategy Committee As an advisory body to the Corporate Management Committee, the committee plans company-wide information and DX strategy at determines and monitors essential policies concerning establishment of management platform and promotion of the structure of the information strategy.
+The Committee met nine times.
+The Committee monitored the progress of "DX Comprehensive Strategy" formulated in the year end- March 31, 2021, which consists of DX Business Strategy, Data Driven (D Management Strategy, and DX HR Strategy, and reviewed and discusse various initiatives such as structure expansion / inspection / training respond to cyber-attack, Mitsui's intranet renewal, next-generating personnel system policy, outlines of amendments to the Act on the Protection of Personnel Information and our responses, and digit marketing initiative policy, etc. Sustainability Committee As an organization under the Corporate Management Committee, this committee aims to promote the sustainability management at Mitsui related to Mitsui's sustainability and environmental, social, and governance (ESG) issues.
+The Committee met seven times.
+The Committee reviewed and discussed various initiatives such as formulatio of the roadmap to 2030 emission targets and procurement policies for specific commodities in relation to supply chain management, and policy on operation, management and utilization of Mitsui's forest.